 The cost of doing it “wrong.”

 When I relate this to my own business, advertising, I think about the folks that made the decision to use an inexperienced resource and what it actually cost them in the end.
 I’ll give you a hypothetical example: A company gets a “cheap” logo done by a family friend, that just happens to have a design application on their computer.
-The company uses the logo on their new signage, collateral materials, billboards, TV spots, print ads, etc. Later on they find out that their name was already being used and trademarked by a competitor.
+The company uses the logo on their new signage, collateral materials, billboards, TV spots, print ads, etc. Later on, they find out that their name was already being used and trademarked by a competitor.
 They also realize that the logo they are using doesn’t look professional and the big investment they made in marketing failed miserably.
-So what do you think that cost their company in the end?
-It’s hard to put a value on the business they lost during that time, but I do know for certain that this type of mistake can be hard to overcome.
+So what do you think that cost their business in the end?
+It’s hard to put a value on the business they lost during that time, but I do know for certain that this type of expensive mistake can cost someone their business.

 Go with what you know.

 If you’re going to wheel and deal on something make sure it doesn’t have the potential to ruin your company.
 You have one chance to make a good impression, so make it count.
 Save that kind of bargain shopping mentality for bidding on eBay, or haggling at garage sales.
 I’ve seen some really smart people make some really bad mistakes in this area, thinking that they were saving themselves a few bucks.
 Don’t fall victim to this short-sided thinking, find an expert you really trust, ask a lot of questions, and allow them to guide you in a direction that’s beneficial to your business.